sinclairzx81/typebox/readme.md

 ## Values

-TypeBox includes an optional values module that can be used to perform common operations on JavaScript values.
-This module enables one to create, check and cast values from types.
-It also provides functionality to check equality, clone and diff and patch JavaScript values.
-The value module is provided as an optional import.
+TypeBox provides an optional utility module that can be used to perform common operations on JavaScript values.
+This module includes functionality to create, check and cast values from types as well as check equality, clone, diff and patch JavaScript values.
+This module is provided via additional import.

 ```typescript
 import { Value } from '@sinclair/typebox/value'